Workflows Explained

 A workflow is a versioned, reusable orchestration layer that wraps one or more functions into a cohesive processing unit.
 Think of it as a directed graph where:

-• Nodes are functions (Transform, Route, Split, Join, Enrich, etc.)
+• Nodes are named call sites that point at a function (Extract, Classify, Split, Join, Enrich, etc.)

-• Edges are relationships that define how data flows between functions
+• Edges are directed connections that define how data flows between nodes

 Workflow